Nakh peoples: Vehicles

 Carts and carriages made by Vainakh masters were highly valued in the region and beyond.
 Products of Vainakh masters brought power not only to the Caucasian peoples, but also by such excess power to the established industry of Russia.
 To support non-competitive domestic producers, Russia overlaid Vainakh manufacturers with large fees.
 At this complaining Terek Cossacks in their letters to Russian Government, despite the fact that they are a natural enemy of the tree.
 In 1722 the Russian Army bought 616 vehicles for 1308 rubles, at a time when the annual salary of the governor of the three villages was only 50 rubles.

 Carpet weaving

-Since ancient times, the Ingush and Chechens have been producing thin felt carpets called Istang.
+Since ancient times Ingush and Chechens have been producing thin felt carpets called Isting (Ingush) or Istang (Chechen).
 Ingush and Chechen rugs are distinguished by a peculiar pattern and high quality.
 Jacob Reineggs, who visited the region in the 18th century, noticed that Chechen and Ingush women skillfully manufactured carpets and fringes.
-Istang - in translation into the Ingush language, it literally means "wives", since this was more of a female occupation.
 Vainakh carpets were divided among themselves into different groups dependent on patterns: